 Serving Students with Religious Diets

-In partnership with The Office of the Chaplin & SPARC, Penn Dining is proud to serve Kosher, Halal, and Jain diets.
+In partnership with The Office of the Chaplin & SPARC, Penn Dining is proud to serve students with religious dietary needs.
 We invite you to explore our programs below!

-For additional support, we encourage students to reach out to Sarah Goff, RDN, Wellness Manager for Bon Appétit at Penn Dining.
+See what’s cooking in our cafes through our online menus.
+For additional support, please reach out to Sarah Goff, RDN, Wellness Manager for Bon Appetit at Penn Dining.

 Kosher Program